Consult This List Of The Best And Worst Entry Level Jobs Before Taking A New Position

 Best vs. Worst

 - Tax attorneys have the highest average starting salary, $101,034, which is 5.9 times higher than that of a college teaching assistant, the job with the lowest at $17,191.

 - Employee-relations specialists have the highest income growth potential, 6.59, which is 3.9 times higher than that of a bank teller, the job with the lowest at 1.67.

 - Benefits administrators, attorneys, employment law attorneys, patent attorneys, and tax attorneys have the longest median tenure with their employers, 5.80 years, which is 2.1 times higher than that of a certified occupational therapist assistant, the job with the shortest at 2.80 years.

 - Certified occupational therapist assistants have the highest projected job growth by 2029, 34.60 percent.

 - Certified nursing assistant, college teaching assistant, accountant, consumer credit analyst, and financial analyst and are among the jobs with the lowest unemployment rate, 3.70 percent, which is 5.2 times lower than that of refinery operator and drilling engineer, the jobs with the highest at 19.30 percent.

-over on WalletHub.
+Check out the entire report over on WalletHub.